Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 **Formatting**
-I've used [Formatter.com](https://www.freeformatter.com/html-formatter.html) to format my HTML and CSS code.
+I've used [Formatter.com](https://www.freeformatter.com/html-formatter.html) to format all of my code
 - - -

  ## Future Developments